camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 See the Prerequisites for information on installing these packages

+> **Note:** Using Enterprise?
+See [here](https://docs.camunda.org/manual/7.11/installation/docker/) and update the image references accordingly.

 ### Basic Workflow

 (requires Kustomize>7a1a231 & kubectl)
 Kustomize handles overlaying the yaml files (providing similar flexibility as helm), but allowing you to extend arbitrarily rather than relying on the chart maintainer adding your particular change to the go template, or requiring you to keep a fork.
 Since 1.14, it's available in kubectl, but you should install it from HEAD for the time being.
 Kustomize generates manifests for kubectl, which we pipe through: `kustomize build | kubectl apply --dry-run -o yaml -f -` will show you whats going on (aka `make dry-run`).
 This doesn't build the docker image.
 This is the default behaviour of `make`.

 > **Note:** Kustomize variable handling is still relatively new.
 Although kustomize is now included in kubectl as `kubectl apply -k`, as of 1.14.2 you still need to `go get sigs.k8s.io/kustomize` for the `$HOSTNAME` to work.
 If that's not an option, you can hardcode the variable references in `ingress-patch.yaml`

 ### Development Workflow